 Command deference.
 Commanders in the military have enormous authority.
 It is an authority unlike any other in U.S. government practice, blending military grade, hierarchy, and obedience to orders.
 Civilians sometimes like to say, “I am the equivalent of a two-star general” to explain their relative status to friends and family.
 Not so.
 There is no thing equivalent to the authority and responsibility (and sometimes unfortunately, a sense of deferential entitlement) that comes with military command.
 One appropriate manifestation of command culture is the notion that commanders decide, lawyers advise as supporting staff officers.
 For sure, commanders are responsible for everything their units do or fail to do, including following the law.
 That is command responsibility.
 But it should always be clear that does not mean the commander gets to decide what the law is, or to decide to violate the law.
-To channel John Marshall, a soldier of an earlier era as well as a judge, it is of lawyers to say what the law is; it is for commanders to choose between lawful options in accomplishing the mission with the benefit of legal advice that clearly demarcates between what is law and what is prudential advice.
+To channel John Marshall, a soldier of an earlier era as well as a judge, it is emphatically the duty of lawyers to say what the law is; it is for commanders to choose between lawful options in accomplishing the mission with the benefit of legal advice that clearly demarcates between what is law and what is prudential advice.

 Conclusion: The Constitutional Compact